flutter/plugins/script/tool/README.md

 `update-release-info` will automatically update the version and `CHANGELOG.md` following standard repository style and practice.
-It can be used for single-package updates to handled the details of getting the `CHANGELOG.md` format correct, but is especially useful for bulk updates.
+It can be used for single-package updates to handle the details of getting the `CHANGELOG.md` format correct, but is especially useful for bulk updates across multiple packages.

-For instance, if you've added a new analysis option that required production code changes across many packages:
+For instance, if you add a new analysis option that requires production code changes across many packages:

 ```sh